-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 90% or more of parents completing the Title I Parent Survey indicate they are satisfied with their child's overall academic progress and feel their child's school is safe, clean, and secure.
-2019 90%+ of families completing the Title I survey are satisfied with their child's overall academic progress and feel their child's school is safe, clean, and secure.
-2021 In the Family Survey: 81% of participating families strongly agreed or agreed there are opportunities to be involved in school and district decision-making. to be involved in school and district decision-making.
-87% of our families indicated that "The instructional lessons taught to my child In the Family Survey: 87% of participating families strongly agreed or agreed there are opportunities to be involved in school and district decision-making.
+. • Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 90% or more of parents completing the Title I Parent Survey indicate they are satisfied with their child's overall academic progress and feel their child's school is safe, clean, and secure. overall academic In the Family Survey: 83% of participating families strongly agreed or agreed there are opportunities to be involved in school and district decision-making.
+87% of our families indicated that "The instructional lessons taught to my child meet their needs."
+83% of our families indicated that In the Family Survey: 87% of participating families strongly agreed or agreed there are opportunities to be involved in school and district decision-making.
 92% of our families indicated that "The instructional lessons taught to my child meet their needs."
 89% of our families indicated that 90% or more of parents completing the Title I Parent Survey indicate they are involved in decision-making, satisfied with their child's overall academic progress, and feel their child's school is safe, clean, and secure.